French President Macron reelected: What's happening next?

 Prime Minister Jean Castex is expected to submit his government’s resignation in the coming days.
 Macron will then appoint a new caretaker government, but ministers will only be in place for a few weeks.

-Nationwide parliamentary elections, scheduled in two rounds on June 12 and 19, will decide who controls a majority of the 577 seats at the National Assembly.
-If Macron’s party wins, he will name a new government accordingly and will be able to pass laws.
+France’s nationwide parliamentary election, held in two rounds on June 12 and June 19, will decide who controls a majority of the 577 seats at the National Assembly.
+If Macron’s party wins, he will name a new government and will be able to pass laws.

 If another party gets a majority of seats, he will be forced to appoint a prime minister belonging to that new majority.
 In such a situation, called “cohabitation” in France, the government would implement policies that diverge from Macron’s project.
 The French president would have sway, however, over the country’s foreign policy.